TheoJJF/Grayscale-Image-Compression/README.md

   <img src=samples/image1_compression_example.jpg />
 </p>

-> Note: Setting the value of $r$ to around $100$ to $250$ is enough to give a good approximation of images; however, feel free the sample with approximation of different target ranks with the [approximation sample script](approximation_sample.m).
+> Note: Setting the value of $r$ to around $100$ to $250$ is enough to give a good approximation of images; however, feel free to test out approximation of different target ranks with the [approximation sample script](approximation_sample.m).

 **Side by side comparison**
 <p float="left">